Hakone Day Trip Onsen: Best Spots for Private Baths and Tattoos (2026)

 The best choice depends on three practical questions: do you have tattoos, do you want a private bath, and are you traveling as a couple, family or solo visitor?

-• Best overall for first-timers: Hakone Yuryo, because it is close to Hakone-Yumoto Station, has 19 private open-air baths and now allows tattoos in its bathing areas.
+• Best overall for first-timers: Hakone Yuryo — close to Hakone-Yumoto Station, 19 private open-air bath rooms, and tattoo-based bathing restrictions lifted from April 2025.

-• Best for couples: Hakone Yuryo, because private rooms allow couples and families to bathe together.
+• Best for couples: Hakone Yuryo — private bath rooms allow couples to bathe together, which is not possible in standard gender-separated public baths.

-• Best for families and mixed-gender groups: Hakone Kowakien Yunessun, because the main area is swimsuit-friendly.
+• Best for families and mixed-gender groups: Hakone Kowakien Yunessun — the swimsuit-friendly main area works for children, friends and anyone who prefers not to bathe naked.

-• Best for a traditional public onsen atmosphere: Tenzan Tohji-kyo, but only if its tattoo and group rules fit your situation.
+• Best for a traditional public onsen atmosphere: Tenzan Tohji-kyo — rustic and authentic, but only if its tattoo, group and cash-payment rules fit your situation.

-Important note: Prices, opening hours and tattoo rules below are accurate as of May 2026.
+Important note: Prices, opening hours, maintenance closures and tattoo rules below are accurate as of June 2026.
 Onsen policies can change, so check the official facility website before you travel.
+Hakone Yuryo is scheduled to close for maintenance from June 8 to 12, 2026.

 Compare Private Baths, Tattoo Rules and Access